TrevorKMDay/ILI/README.md

     singularity run crossotope.sif ili input_dir output.csv

+The maximum size of each ROI will be estimated by the largest value in the results.
+Technically, `n` values are sampled between `{1..size}`, which means this doesn't affect the values materially, especially for `n` in the hundreds.

+You can suppy a JSON file with the max size of each ROI, that takes the simple
+format:

+    {
+        "roi1": 100,
+        "roi2": 150
+    }

 ## Extracting FD

 The motion exclusion results for every framewise displacement (FD) threshold between 0.0 and 0.5 mm (in steps of 0.01 mm) are provided in the ABCD HCP pipeline `.mat` files.
 This makes it easy to extract the amount of data that were used in each analysis post hoc.

 The command below extracts from a single `.mat` file and FD threshold the following values:
 TR (in seconds), frames remaining, seconds remaining (i.e. TR times frames remaining), and the